m4ury4p/IIITB_ASIC_traffic_controller/README.md

 This repository contains design of a traffic light controlling module made by verlilog and the simulation of the same.

 ## Introduction
-Traffic lights are the signaling devices used to manage traffic on multi-way road.
-These are positioned to control the competing flow of the traffic at the road intersections to avoid collisions.
-By displaying lights of different colours(red, yellow and green), they alternate the way of multi-road users.
-The implementation of traffic Light Controller can be through a Microcontroller, Field Programmable Gate Array or Application Specific Integrated Circuit.
-FPGA implementation is advantageous over ASIC and microcontroller; number of IO ports and performance compared to microcontroller and implementation with FPGA is less expensive compared to ASIC design.
+Traffic lights are signaling devices used to manage traffic using different colours of light(Red, Green and Yellow).
+They are placed on the cross-roads to manage traffic.
+This model can be implemented using a microcontroller, programmable gate array or application specific IC.

 ## Applications
 PISO Shift Registers are commonly used in